 Kinsey Fontana relies on lists to navigate the world as an autistic teen. #Goals list: win her dream event planning internship (she knows it’s an ironic dream); master the art of masking; and gain Mom’s approval.
 Instead, she works at a café hiring teens with disabilities.
 Although she loves … Continue reading →

 Can two broken boys find their perfect home?
 By turns heartbreaking and heartwarming, this is a gorgeously told, powerful story.

 Sam is only fifteen but he and his autistic older brother, Avery, have been abandoned by every relative he’s ever known.
 Now Sam’s trying to build a new life for them.
-He survives by breaking into empty houses when their owners are away, until one day he’s caught out when a family … Continue reading →
+He survives by breaking into empty houses when their owners are away, until one day he’s caught … Continue reading →

 About The Gilded Wolves Set in a darkly glamorous world, The Gilded Wolves is full of mystery, decadence, and dangerous but thrilling adventure.

 Paris, 1889: The world is on the cusp of industry and power, and the Exposition Universelle has breathed new life into the streets and dredged up ancient secrets.
 In this city, no one keeps tabs on secrets better than treasure-hunter and wealthy hotelier, Séverin Montagnet-Alarie.
 But when the all-powerful society, the Order of Babel, seeks him out for help, Séverin is offered a treasure that he never imagined: his … Continue reading →

 Rose finds comfort in two things: homonyms and her dog Rain.
 When a fierce storm rips through her sleepy northern town, her dog disappears.
 Rose enacts a plan to find her missing companion, but along the way she learns about empathy for others in her community who’ve lost homes and family in the hurricane.